 The summer months are the best time to visit Heraklion, as this is when the weather is at its best so you’ll be able to make the most of your visit to this beautiful city.

-Euro is used in Greece.
+The Euro is the currency used in Heraklion.

-Heraklion is two hours ahead of Ireland (GMT+2).
+Heraklion is 2 hours ahead of Dublin.